Patrick-F-Hub/CryptoClustering/README.md

-This is my Module 19 CryptoClustering challenge script and files.
+This is my Module 19 CryptoClustering challenge solution and files.